 (vii) Leaving the rooms with lights and fans on.

-In exceptional cases, when a student enters the campus after 9 p.m., he must enter details in the Late Register at the main gate.
+Superintendent.
+In exceptional cases, when a student enters the campus after 9 p.m.,

-Attending Morning & Evening Prayers is compulsory for the Students of Undergraduate 1st year and 2nd year & Postgraduate 1st year.
-Other UG students and PG students are also encouraged to join these daily sacred programmes.
+Attending Morning & Evening Prayers is compulsory for all the Students of Undergraduate & Postgraduate.

 No student is allowed to move around the campus during prayer.
 During Prayer hours silence should be strictly observed outside the Prayer Halls and on the rest of the hostel premises.

 Students should strictly avoid watching television and accessing common rooms during morning & evening prayers.
 Common Room must be vacated daily before 11.00 P.M.
 Furniture and equipments of the common room must be carefully handled by users to avoid any kind of damage.
 Students should put off the switches of all lights and fans without fail before leaving the common

 There are two major vacations for students—the Summer Vacation and the Puja Vacation.
 The students are to go home during these vacations.
 On other occasions when a student needs a leave, a letter addressed to the Principal, by the guardian, explaining the reasons for leave of absence from the hostel is mandatory.